usaid-cs/yesterday-i-learned/random.md

 - ["Aikido is the vegans of martial arts"](https://www.youtube.com/watch?v=_jXQNyqFj9I): you strive to defend yourself without even hurting the attacker.
 - "In general, if an object is immutable, it doesn't make sense to have multiple copies of it." - Raymond
 - The Boeing 737 Max 8 crashes so much because, get this, [everything on a plane has multiple redundancies: engines, pilots, electrical systems... but there is only one angle-of-attack sensor used to counter that "big engine" design flaw.](https://www.reddit.com/r/videos/comments/bdfqm4/-/ekyltt7)
-- [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox).
-Increasing efficiency in anything (like cars with better fuel economy) somehow increases overall usage (like, more people driving because it's efficient).
-To reduce overall environmental impact, simply increasing efficiency does not work, "however, governments and environmentalists generally assume that efficiency gains will lower resource consumption, ignoring the possibility of the paradox arising".
 - A _5/8" wrench_ can mean [two things](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c8/5-8_vs_5-8_003.jpg/517px-5-8_vs_5-8_003.jpg): one the exterior diameter of the nut, and the other, the interior of the nut.
 - Every time you fuck up planning a terraform script (`terraform plan`), the serial number goes up by 1.
 - Chansey and Blissey are the only two pokemon capable of naturally laying eggs in battle.
 (Mew can learn by TM, but that's also because it can learn anything.)